Free 4th Grade Christian Homeschool Curriculum

 Language Arts, Geography, and Art

 The Good & the Beautiful (TGTB) Language Arts Level 4 covers reading, writing, spelling, literature, grammar, punctuation, art, and geography in one downloadable course.
-The course download includes Course Books Part 1 & 2, Level 4 Creative Companion, and Geography & Grammar Cards.
+The course download includes the Course Book, Spelling & Writing Workshops, World Biographies Reader, and Personal Reader.
 TGTB recommends that you use their free assessment to determine if Level 4 is the correct placement for your child.

-For additional reading practice, either borrow books from your local library or download some of these classic readers.
-If you would like your child to work on reading comprehension, try Read Theory.
+For additional reading practice, either borrow books from your local library, download some of these classic readers, or use other free Ebooks.
+If you would like your child to work on reading comprehension more, try Read Theory.
 This reading practice website starts children out with a placement test.
 Then, the child is given passages to read at their level.
 Based on how they answer the questions about the passage, their level will move slightly up or down.
 The site also keeps track of progress.

 FreeMath uses online activities and printable worksheets.
 The lessons will need to be taught by the parent.
 You’ll notice that only 27 weeks of materials are included, rather than 36 weeks, which is a typical school year.
 This is because the curriculum skips the review often included in other math courses.
-If your child needs more review, consider adding Doctor Genius for online practice or K5 Learning or Dad’s Worksheets for printable worksheets.
+If your child needs more review, consider printing worksheets at K5 Learning or Dad’s Worksheets.
+For even more options for math practice, see this post.
 If your child does not require review, just progress to 5th grade math when your child completes 4th grade math.

 To practice math facts and improve recall speed, you can either use flashcards or have your child practice online at XtraMath.
 XtraMath’s facts fluency program helps children master addition, subtraction, multiplication, and division facts.
 XtraMath tracks progress and generates reports for the parent/teacher.
 After the child has mastered an operation, they are awarded a printable certificate.